 Massage – rubbing and kneading of the soft tissues

 Inhibition – application of constant pressure to hypertonic tissue that results in a release

 Articulation – moving and wobbling joints taking them through their range of motion to improve circulation and increase mobility

 M.E.T. (muscle energy technique) – actively stretching joints and muscles against resistance to help realign normal biomechanical function

-H.V.L.A. (high velocity and low amplitude) – manipulation or ‘cracking’ of joint.
-As the name suggest it’s a quick movement in a short distance.
+H.V.L.A. (high velocity and low amplitude) – manipulation or ‘cracking’ of a joint.
+As the name suggests it’s a quick movement in a short distance.
 It is used when safe to do so and with minimal force to maximise safety and reduce patient discomfort.

 Visceral Techniques – have a pumping affect on the organs that improves function and blood flow and promotes drainage from the area.

 Lymphatic Drainage – the lymphatic systems drains 1% of your venous return in your body.
 The veins do the other 99%.
 Lymphatic drainage promotes venous return and helps with swelling, inflammation and therefore improves healing.